Modern schools of ninjutsu: Frank Dux

-Roger Small

-Roger Small is a seasoned martial artist with over 50 years experience in far eastern fighting arts.
-With over 40 years studying and training in the art of ninjutsu, sensei Roger Small founded the Jinkage-Ryu Ninpo Bugei school in 1993 and teaches a modern form of ninjutsu for use in today's environment. it is interesting to note, that Mr Small has never claimed that his "Jinkage-Ryu Ninpo Bugei" school is in any way associated with a Koryū school.
-The controversial aspect associated with regard to Sensei Roger Small's Jinkage-Ryu Ninpo Bugei, is that it is not a Koryū art, and as such, the majority of ninjutsu practitioners do not agree with people making adaptations to the original art of ninjutsu.

 Ashida Kim

-Born Radford William Davis in 1948, Ashida Kim is the author of a number of books about Ninjitsu including Secrets of the Ninja.
+Born Radford William Davis in 1948, Ashida Kim is the author of a number of books about Ninjutsu including Secrets of the Ninja.
 No evidence is available recording where Ashida Kim's training took place, or who trained him.
 Demonstrating his martial arts knowledge in a video interview released on YouTube, Kim says that the first five forms learned in Goju Ryu, Shotokan, Wado Ryu, Isshin Ryu, and "hard Korean martial arts" are all identical.
 In 2003, Kim stated in an interview with The Believer magazine, that he has been associated with the "Black Dragon Fighting Society" (BDFS) since meeting its head, Count Dante, in 1968.
 In the same article, he indicates that the BDFS is descended from a 6,000-year-old Chinese school called the "Polestar school" which has been preserving knowledge since the fall of Atlantis.
 In 2005, Kim's websites were temporarily suspended due to a copyright claim by William V. Aguiar III, leader of the BDFS.
 Aguiar claimed ownership of the BDFS trademarks and copyrights inherited after Dante's death.
 The claim was later dismissed and Kim's websites were restored.